mus-format/specification/README.md

   // ...
 }

-dataType, err = UnmarshalDataType(buf)
+dtm, err = UnmarshalDTM(buf)
 // ...
-// Check data type before Unmarshal. switch dataType {
+// Check DTM before Unmarshal. switch dtm {
-  case FooV1Type:
+  case FooV1DTM:
     fooV1, err = UnmarshalFooV1(buf)
     // ...
-  case FooV2Type:
+  case FooV2DTM:
     fooV2, err = UnmarshalFooV2(buf)
     // ...
   default:
-    return ErrUnsupportedDataType
+    return ErrUnsupportedDTM
 }
 ```
-Moreover, it is highly recommended to use data type metadata.
-With it, you
+Moreover, it is highly recommended to use DTM.
+With it, you will always be ready
-will always be ready for changes in the type structure or MUS format.
+for changes in the type structure or MUS format.

+Thus, the MUS format suggests to have only one "version" mark for the entire
+type, instead of having a separate "version" mark for each field.
+With this
+approach, we can send fewer bytes over the network or store fewer bytes on disk.
+And that's great because I/O is often a performance bottleneck.

 # Streaming
 MUS format is suitable for streaming, all we need to know for this is the data